Fines And Fees

 - You may have only 10 overdue items on your card at a time.

-- Maximum overdue fine on any returned overdue item is $5.
+- Maximum overdue fine on a returned overdue item, excluding preloaded e-readers, is $5.
+Maximum overdue fine on a preloaded e-reader is $50.

-- If you find & return a lost item within a year of the original checkout date and you have already paid the full replacement price, that amount will be refunded.
+- If you find and return a lost item you have already paid for within 60 days of payment, you will be refunded the replacement cost.
 However, the $5 processing fee is not refundable.

 - Pay fines online or at the Library by Mastercard, Visa, Discover, or American Express.